RuslanMirov/OTP-Signsafe-Timelock-Vault/README.md

 ## Why?
 If somebody steals your private keys, they can't withdraw — funds are time-locked.
-You can transfer ownership to a fresh wallet via a gasless signed tx submitted by anyone — even through the public mempool.
+You can transfer ownership by using passwords to a fresh wallet via a gasless signed tx submitted by anyone — even through the public mempool.

+> **Lost your passwords?** No problem — `withdrawETH` and `withdrawERC20` require no password at all.
+Just wait for the unlock date (`holdTime`) to expire and withdraw with your wallet alone.
+The time-lock is always your last resort.

 ---